munroAllie/homeworkChecker/README.md

 ### What is it?

 HomeworkCheck is a web application that allows the user to track student homework in a user friendy interface.
-You visit the web * [here]. *There is a known issues with google single sign on when the app is deployed on heroku.
+You visit the web [here]. *There is a known issues with google single sign-on when the app is deployed on heroku.
 To use the homework checker app register an account.*

 ![signon](https://user-images.githubusercontent.com/5952902/35198124-59e6b494-fec0-11e7-9ccf-6a2175ab222f.png)
 ![readmeimage1](https://user-images.githubusercontent.com/5952902/35198026-06c2e284-febf-11e7-9654-5d02995f81c2.png)